-In \S\ref{MainDef} we introduce the definitions of \emph{extension, antidifferentiation and integral operartors} and prove a preliminary result about the existence of integral operartors.
+More generally, the original portions of the paper consist of the following.
+In \S\ref{MainDef} we introduce the definitions of \emph{extension, antidifferentiation and integral operators} and prove a preliminary result about the existence of integral operators.
 In \S\ref{Sconstr} we outline the difficulties of defining extensions and integration of functions, and our strategy for overcoming them.
-Following this, to prepare the way for the proof of the main antidifferentiation theorem, in \S\ref{SecEBRT2} we establish the requisite results concerned with resurgent functions, resurgent transseries and E\'calle-Borel summability.
-The definitions of the extension and antidifferentiation operators $\mathsf{E}$ and $\mathsf{A}_{\bf No}$, together with a proof of the main antidifferentiation theorem, Theorem \ref{TAntidiff}, is given in \S\ref{CTSN}, which is followed in \S\ref{ILL} by illustrations of the theorem for exp, the exponential integral Ei, the imaginary error function erfi, the Airy functions Ai and Bi, the log-gamma function and the Gamma function.
+Following this, to prepare the way for the proof of the main antidifferentiation theorem, in \S\ref{SecEBRT2} we establish the requisite results concerned with resurgent functions, resurgent transseries and \'Ecalle-Borel summability.
+The definitions of the extension and antidifferentiation operators $\mathsf{E}$ and $\mathsf{A}_{\bf No}$, together with proofs of the main antidifferentiation theorem (Theorem \ref{TAntidiff}) are given in \S\ref{CTSN}, along with mention of the uniqueness of $\mathsf{E}$ and $\mathsf{A}_{\bf No}$, the proofs of which are left for a separate paper.
+This is followed in \S\ref{EA} by the above-mentioned constructions of extensions of $\mathsf{E}$, $\mathsf{A}_{\bf No}$ and the corresponding integral operator, and in \S\ref{ILL} by illustrations of the antidifferentiation and/or extension theorems for exp, the exponential integral Ei, the imaginary error function erfi, the Airy functions Ai and Bi, the log-gamma function, the Gamma function and Jacobi's elliptic function $\theta_3$.
 In \S\ref{CTSN}(2), a substantially shorter and simplified version of the proof of the main extension theorem is provided for the proper subclass $\mathcal{F}_{conv}$ of $\mathcal{F}_{\mathcal{R}}$ consisting of all functions that, at $\infty$, have convergent series in integer or fractional powers of $1/x$ or more generally have convergent transseries.